-Electric and hybrid boats are becoming increasingly popular as a more environmentally friendly and sustainable option for recreational and commercial boating.
-These boats use electric or hybrid propulsion systems instead of traditional internal combustion engines.
-Below is an overview of electric and hybrid boats
+Electric and Hybrid Boats are becoming increasingly popular as a more environmentally friendly and sustainable option for recreational and commercial boating, using electric or hybrid propulsion systems instead of traditional internal combustion engines.

 Electric Boats